neu-se/CS4530-Spring-2024/Assignments/project-plan.md

 * Has a size estimate (small, medium, or large) that is provided by the team member assigned the task.
 * Has a responsible justification for that estimation
 * Every "large" task:
-  * Is accompanied by a reasonable explanation of why the team is unnable to provide a responsible estimate
+  * Is accompanied by a reasonable explanation of why the team is unable to provide a responsible estimate
   * Is accompanied by at least one small or medium task, scheduled well-before the "large" task is due to be completed.
 We would expect that most of these research tasks are scheduled to sprint 0, or perhaps sprint 1.

 #### Scheduling of tasks (10 points):